ChNira2024/argocd-project/README.md

 # 🚀 ArgoCD GitOps Deployment – Microservices Project

 ## 📌 Project Overview
-## Please follow above present .txt file to get the execution steps
+## Please follow above present .txt file inside my-project folder to get the execution steps

 This project demonstrates **GitOps-based deployment using ArgoCD** on a Kubernetes cluster (Kind).
 It includes a **microservices-based tax-price calculation system** with frontend and backend services.